 The Governing Body will consider the information provided in the light of the data relating to the progress of the school’s socially disadvantaged pupils in conjunction with the revised schools’ league tables.

 The governors of Hillbourne will ensure that there is an annual statement to the parents on how the Pupil Premium funding has been used to address the issue of ‘narrowing the gap’, for socially disadvantaged pupils.
 This task will be carried out within the requirements published by the Department for Education.
-Class teachers will meet with parents of children who are in receipt of Pupil Premium Funding on a termly basis to report on the child’s progress.

 The evaluation of this policy is based on how quickly the school can ‘narrow the gap’ between socially disadvantaged pupils and their peers.
 Targets will be identified and evaluated annually and included in the School Development Plan.